 Sorrowful bamboo flutes are looped into walls of sound under the plucking of the geomungo strings–only to give room to thrashing cymbal and dist guitar attackers.

-Bella Union re-released the band's acclaimed album Difference in 2017, and their new album Onda was released in June 2019.
+Bella Union re-released the band's acclaimed album Difference in 2017, and their album Onda was released in June 2019.
 In November 2022 they released a new EP titled apparition.